FreeRTOS/FreeRTOS/FreeRTOS/Test/CBMC/README.md

 [C Bounded Model Checker](http://www.cprover.org/cbmc/), an open-source static analysis tool
 ([GitHub repository](https://github.com/diffblue/cbmc)).
-This README describes how to run the proofs on your local clone of a:FR.
+This README describes how to run the proofs on your local clone of FreeRTOS.

 Building and running proofs